axxeerick/Axxe_website/content/authors/admin/_index.md

 education:
   courses:
-  - course: BA in Sociology *Summa Cum Laude*
+  - course: BA in Sociology
     institution: University of Arkansas
     year: 2015
   - course: BA in German